niccoloraspa/demo-flux-sealed-secrets/README.md

     > hello-secret-sealed.yaml
 ```

-1. Remove the plain secret and commit the sealed one to deploy:
+4. Remove the plain secret and commit the sealed one to deploy it:

 ```bash
 rm hello-secret.yaml